 Getting started is the first step.
 Ease into your social media use before developing a plan.
 When you’ve got the hang of it, create a routine and stick to it.
 Quality is more important than quantity when it comes to any social media platform.

 Still not sure where to begin?
 At NIVAN, we know you don’t have time to sit on social media all day.
 You do important work for your clients.
 We can help you create a simple social media strategy or actively manage your social media campaigns.
+The NIVAN team can also help you find new technology solutions to streamline your firm’s marketing or administrative needs and help you implement those solutions.

 To find out more about how we can help with social media marketing for your law firm, get in touch today.